JakesMD/Re-Enable/README.md

 * No proper nouns (e.g., names, places).
 * No abbreviations.
 * No words with spaces, hyphens, or apostrophes.
+* No one-letter words.
+* No words with foreign letters.
+* No obscure or archaic words (words that are no longer in common use or are highly specialized).

 ### Our Policy on Cleanliness